 If you are celebrating a big birthday or anniversary, a grand suite is the ultimate way to travel in style.
 Introduced in March 2018, when one of the original carriages was completely stripped down and redesigned to house just three grand suites.
 And grand they are indeed with double queen-sized bed, separate sitting area complete with private bar and an Orient Express first – en-suite shower room with brass piped shower, Murano glass sink and wooden seated toilet.
 It would be tempting to never leave your grand suite, with a private steward shared between the three suites at your beck and call.
 It’s also possible to private dine in your grand suite and every amenity has been provided – from the plush white waffle dressing gowns, exclusively designed for the grand suites and yours to keep as a souvenir as you disembark the train – through to Dyson hairdryers and Venice Simplon-Orient-Express branded cut-crystal glassware.

-Each of the three grand suites takes its unique design from its name – Paris, Venice and Istanbul – so while identical in layout, furniture and amenities – each has a very different feel.
+Each of the six grand suites takes its unique design from its city name – the originals of Paris, Venice, Istanbul as well as the three more recent additions of Vienna, Prague and Budapest – so while identical in layout, furniture and amenities – each has a very different feel.
 In Venice Italian blues dominate from the headboard to the Murano glass sink.
 While in Istanbul, Moorish fretwork and lamps recreate the mystery of the Ottoman period and Paris echoes art-deco design in every feature from the fans carved into the wooden bedstead to the original 1930s Lalique lamps lovingly found and restored from a Parisian flea market.